lewagon/dotfiles/05-Rails/01-Rails-intro/02-Stupid-coaching/README.md

 git push origin master
 ```

+We add the flag `--skip-active-storage` to avoid the installation of [Active Storage](https://edgeguides.rubyonrails.org/active_storage_overview.html).
+Active Storage facilitates uploading files to a cloud storage service, but we don't need it for the moment.

 `hub` is a gem that we installed on the first day that created a repo on github for us so that we can `git push`. 😊

 **Objective**: We will implement a simple Rails application with 2 pages: